Is HHC Legal in Your State?

 New York

 New York’s Cannabinoid Hemp Program prohibits all synthetic cannabinoids as well as those created through isomerization — which would include most delta 8, delta 10, and HHC products.
-These products are regulated to the same 0.3% maximum imposed on marijuana-derived cannabinoids such as delta 9 THC.
+The state’s hemp program strictly prohibits the use and addition of synthetic cannabinoids in hemp products, effectively banning the production, distribution, sale, consumption, and possession of such products.

 North Carolina